About the website

 Information on the Retezat National Park.
 In Romanian only.

-The Alpinet.org website (in Romanian) contains a wealth of information on Romania's mountains.
-Click on Ghid Turistic and check out the pictures (fotografi) and maps (hărţi).
+The Alpinet.org website (in Romanian) contains a wealth of information on Romania’s mountains.
+Click on Ghid Montan and check out the pictures (fotografi) and maps (hărţi).

 Visit the website of Sibiu's Museum of Traditional Folk Civilization for a glimpse into Romanian folk culture.

-The Transylvanian city of Sibiu has been named by the European Union as the European Capital of Culture for 2007.
-Prepare for your visit by reading all about it at the Sibiu 2007 website!
+The Transylvanian city of Sibiu was named by the European Union as the European Capital of Culture for the year 2007.
+Prepare for your visit by reading about Sibiu at the Sibiu tourism website!

 For one traveler's impressions of Transylvania, look up "Medieval Magic: In Transylvania the Past Waits for the Modern Time-Traveler" in the February 1999 issue of Condé Nast Traveller magazine.